Second Avenue Subway: Phases 3 and 4

 Three construction options were evaluated during the project's Environmental Impact Study for the portion of the line between 11th Street and Hanover Square.
 One option known as the Shallow Chrystie Option would mainly use cut and cover, while the Deep Chrystie Street and Forsyth Options would use a combination of tunneling by Earth Pressure Balance Machines (EPBMs) and cut and cover.
-The Shallow Chrystie Option would have used the existing Confucius Plaza tunnel section between Canal and Division Streets, and like the plan from the 1970s, there would have been a cross-platform transfer to the existing Grand Street station, with the transfer expected to be heavily used.
-However, this option would require digging up Sara Delano Roosevelt Park to the east as Chrystie Street is not wide enough to fit four tracks.
+The Shallow Chrystie Option would have used the existing Confucius Plaza tunnel section between Canal and Division Streets.
+Like the plan from the 1970s, there would have been a cross-platform transfer to the existing Grand Street station, with the transfer expected to be heavily used.

+This option would require digging up Sara Delano Roosevelt Park to the east as Chrystie Street is not wide enough to fit four tracks.
 Under this option, a track connection would be built to allow trains from Second Avenue to run via the Manhattan Bridge north tracks to allow service to Brooklyn.
 The Forsyth Option would curve below the park to Forsyth Street and the station would be built under Forsyth Street, requiring a 200-foot transfer passageway that would be less convenient than the other options.

 The Deep Chrystie Option would have the Second Avenue Subway run deeper underground, running underneath the existing Grand Street station, with a mezzanine in between the two stations.
 In order to allow for sufficient room for stairways to transfer to the Second Avenue Line, the Grand Street station would be widened to have twenty foot wide platforms.
 No track connection would be built under this option, and the Confucius Plaza tunnel section would not be used for subway service, but it instead might be used for ancillary subway facilities.
 Currently, this is the preferred option.

 South of the terminal at Hanover Square, two tail tracks will be constructed through the use of a TBM to allow for the storage of four trains.
 The tracks would be built at a depth of about 110 feet under Water Street, allowing the line to be deep enough to tunnel under the East River for a possible future extension into Brooklyn.
 Cut-and-cover would be used to build a vent facility at a traffic island located at Water and Whitehall Streets.